Gratis Versand ab 14,99 €. Mehr Infos.

 • 7 Lesestunden

-The ancient Greeks used the term catharsis for the cleansing of both the body by medicine and the soul by art.
-In this inspiring book, internationally renowned cardiologist Andrzej Szczeklik draws deeply on our humanistic heritage to describe the artistry and the mystery of being a doctor.
-Moving between examples ancient and contemporary, mythological and scientific, Catharsis explores how medicine and art share common roots and pose common challenges.
-The process of diagnosis, for instance, belongs to a world of magic and metaphor; the physician must embrace it like a poem or painting, with particular alertness and keen receptivity.
-Speculation on ways to slow aging through genetics, meanwhile, draws directly on the dream of immortality that artists and poets have nourished through the ages.
-And the concept of catharsis itself has made its way from the writings of Aristotle to today's growing interest in the benefits of music to health, especially in newborns.
-As Szczeklik explores such subjects as the mysteries of the heart rhythm, the secret history of pain relief, the enigmatic logic of epidemics, near-death or out-of-body experiences, and many more, he skillfully weaves together classical literature, the history of medicine, and moving anecdotes from his own clinical experiences.
-The result is a life-affirming book that will enrich the healing work of patients and doctors alike and make an invaluable contribution to our still-expanding vision of the art of medicine.
+The ancient Greeks referred to catharsis as the cleansing of both body and soul.
+In this inspiring work, renowned cardiologist Andrzej Szczeklik delves into the artistry and mystery of being a doctor, drawing on our humanistic heritage.
+He navigates between ancient and contemporary examples, illustrating how medicine and art share common roots and challenges.
+The process of diagnosis is likened to a poem or painting, requiring the physician to engage with it through alertness and receptivity.
+Speculation on slowing aging through genetics connects to the timeless dream of immortality cherished by artists and poets.
+The concept of catharsis has evolved from Aristotle's writings to modern interests in music's health benefits, particularly for newborns.
+Szczeklik examines the mysteries of heart rhythms, the history of pain relief, the logic of epidemics, and near-death experiences, weaving together classical literature, medical history, and poignant clinical anecdotes.
+The result is a life-affirming exploration that enriches the healing work of both patients and doctors, contributing significantly to our evolving understanding of the art of medicine.

 Catharsis2005